-how it works · plain-english tour
+how it works · plain English

 One program.
 No magic.

-§ 01 · the short version
+§ 01 · short version

 If you only read five minutes, read this.